 Around this same time in the mid-1600s there were roughly 3,000 colonists living in New England.
 When they first settled, roughly 20 years earlier, there were dreams of a mediterranean bounty coming from this new world.
 Little did they understand the harsh climate of New England…not exactly suitable for the wines, grains, fruits and valuable silks/gems they were hoping for.
 It was a tough revelation and to make matters worse there was also a beer shortage in England.
 Meaning New Englanders weren’t getting as much beer imported as they hoped to help soothe their disappointments.
 We’re starting to get restless people!
 They started to try to make alcohol from anything that grew there…pumpkins, apples, twigs, you name it.
 Some of it was somewhat successful but nothing scratched their itch for drink the way the introduction of rum from Barbados and the other Caribbean islands did.
 Yay rum!

-You see, rum was much cheaper than the little bit of brandy they were importing given the shorter trade routes and cheaper ingredient base of molasses (an otherwise useless by-product of sugar making).
+You see, rum was much cheaper than the little bit of brandy they were importing due to the shorter trade routes and cheaper ingredient base of molasses given, outside of wartime, it had relatively low demand compared to the supply available.
 Plus, rum was quite a bit stronger.
 Cheaper and stronger?!
 Rum quickly became the drink of choice in New England, warming the colonists from the inside during the cold winters and lessening their reliance on European imports.
-Soon enough those clever New Englanders got the idea to import molasses from the islands instead of rum and start distilling themselves.
+Soon enough those clever New Englanders got the idea to import molasses, a by-product of the sugar making process, from the islands instead of rum and start distilling themselves.
 This is now the late 1600s and towns like Salem, Newport, Boston and Medford became rum distillation epicenters with over 100 distilleries by the mid 1700s.

 As New Englanders perfected their craft of rum distillation, making it some of the most affordable alcohol on the market, they began to seek more sales outlets.
 Enter, again, the slave traders who now had an unquenchable thirst for this spirit.
 Some distilleries in New England were even known to make higher alcohol versions of rum specifically for the slave trade.
 By this point, rum accounted for 80% of New England’s exports.
 Eighty Percent!
 And it also solidified a slave-dependent economic system.
 The more slave traders and slaves who wanted rum, the more sugar production was needed in order to produce molasses.
 The more sugar you need the more slaves you need to produce that sugar on the islands.
 More slaves means more demand for rum from both the slaves and slave traders.
 Yikes.